5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 model.save("model_notmalware")
 ```

+This is a simple Keras model with a single input node and an output node that is linked to the train lambda function.
+The malicious `Lambda` function is now stored as bytecode in the built model.

 Here it is in action:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ghG5BFNC6w0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>